Library and Archives Canada: Digitization

 LAC also houses more than a petabyte of digital content.
 Some of this content is available online, primarily books, Canadian theses, and census material—equating to around 5 thousand terabytes of information in electronic format.
 Many items have not been digitized and are only available in physical form.
 As of May 2013, only about 1% of the collection had been digitized, representing "about 25 million of the more popular and most fragile items."

 Operations

-Since its inception, LAC has reported to Parliament through the Minister of Canadian Heritage.
+Since its inception, LAC has reported to Parliament through the Minister of Canadian Identity and Culture.
 LAC's stated mandate is: